evadcmd/flask-app-demo/README.md

 2. Edit the RESTful API in 「flask_app/rest.py」.
 3. Execute database migration.
 4. run & test.
+if you want, you could change the basic settings in the「config.yml」 file

 ## db migration
 we use Flask-Migrate to manage database migration.